briefercloud/briefer/docs/DEPLOYMENT.md

 If Briefer is running, have a look at its logs and see if there are any errors.
 You can do that by running `docker logs <container_id>`, where `<container_id>` is the ID of the Briefer container.

 Finally, make sure that you've exposed your server to the internet or your local network.
-You can do that by allowing traffic on ports 3000 and 8080 and creating the necessary DNS records to access these ports, which should be `app.briefer.your_domain_here.com` and `api.briefer.your_domain_here.com`.
+You can do that by allowing traffic on port 3000 and creating the necessary DNS records to access the host.

-If you want to change the domains that Briefer uses, you can do that by changing the `TLD` environment variable in your root `.env` file and restarting the Briefer container.

 </details>

 <details>
   <summary>I can access the web application, but it can't talk to the API</summary>

-In this case, it's likely that the API is not available on `api.briefer.your_domain_here.com`, so double check that you've created the necessary DNS records using the correct values.
+In this case, it's likely that the web process is running, but the API is not.

-If you do have the correct DNS records, check if the API is running by SSHing into your server and running `docker ps`.
-You should see a container using the image `briefercloud/briefer` or `briefercloud/briefer-api` and exposing port 8080.

-If the container is running, check its logs by running `docker logs <container_id>`, where `<container_id>` is the ID of the API container.
-Look for any errors that might indicate why the API is not working.
+If the API is running, have a look at its logs and see if there are any errors.
+You can do that by running `docker logs <container_id>`, where `<container_id>` is the ID of the API container or the monolithic Briefer container in case that's what you're using.

-Also, see if you can `cURL` the API from your server.
-You can do that by running `curl api.briefer.your_domain_here.com` in your terminal.
-If you can cURL the API from the server but the web application can't talk to it, it's likely that there's a network issue at play.
+Check if it complains about any missing environment variables or if there's any other straightforward error that you can solve.

+If you can't figure out what's happening, please [open an issue here](https://github.com/briefercloud/briefer/issues).

 </details>